FusionAuth/fusionauth-site/site/_posts/2022-02-02-rbac-with-kubernetes-fusionauth.md

 When a client like `kubectl` wants to connect to the Kubernetes API, it will use the Authorization Code grant to get an access and refresh token from FusionAuth.
 This token will be used to authenticate with the Kubernetes API.
 Then the API server will talk to FusionAuth to verify that the client-provided token is valid.
 Finally, it will use the roles of the authenticated user to validate whether the client is allowed to perform the operation or not.

-{% include _image.liquid src="/assets/img/blog/rbac-kubernetes/oauth-kubernetes-oidc.svg" alt="Architecture diagram of K8s using OIDC for RBAC." class="img-fluid" figure=true %}
+{% include _image.liquid src="/assets/img/blogs/rbac-kubernetes/oauth-kubernetes-oidc.svg" alt="An architecture diagram of K8s when using OIDC for RBAC." class="img-fluid" figure=true %}

 ## What is FusionAuth?